OMIndependent/quswan/src/liveblogs/tob/tob15.md

 Velvet and Rokurou eat them.
 It tastes good for Rokurou.

 But Velvet looks sad.
-She can't taste the fruit anymore... :frowning:
+She can't taste the fruit anymore... :frowning2:

 Rokurou has a serious look on his face.